seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 I needed a way to ask all these questions and get a broad sense of whether they were relevant.
 Also, exploring the data would hopefully reveal other patterns of interest that I had not tought of.
 To do this, I did not need an analytical tool to test hypotheses, I needed a way to explore my data.

 Being completely new to the field of social network analysis, my first impulse was to explore the network **visually**.
-I found Gephi that was just born at the time, and already so much advanced compared to the classic viz solutions such as [Pajek](http://mrvar.fdv.uni-lj.si/pajek/) or UCINET's [NetDraw](https://sites.google.com/site/netdrawsoftware/download).
+In 2010, I found Gephi, which was already so much advanced compared to the classic viz solutions such as [Pajek](http://mrvar.fdv.uni-lj.si/pajek/) or UCINET's [NetDraw](https://sites.google.com/site/netdrawsoftware/download).
 By the way, it is pretty common for historians to have a similar epiphany with the visualization of networks, and Gephi is a pretty popular tool in the digital humanities.

 (see two publications [1](https://www.nature.com/articles/nrn3354) [2](https://www.frontiersin.org/articles/10.3389/fnhum.2016.00336/full) of my research project on neuroeconomics that used Gephi and [VOSviewer](https://www.vosviewer.com/), another very good network viz tool).